LogtalkDotOrg/logtalk3/manuals/sources/devtools/packs.rst

 A pack is specified using a Logtalk source file defining an object that implements the ``pack_protocol``.
 The source file should be named after the pack with a ``_pack`` suffix.
-This naming convention helps preventing name conflicts, notably with the pack own objects.
+This naming convention helps prevent name conflicts, notably with the pack's own objects.
 The file must be available from a declared pack registry (by having the registry loader file loading it).
 The pack name is preferably a valid unquoted atom.
 An example of a pack specification object would be:

 ::